Employer Frequently Asked Questions

 Can recruiters view candidates resumes?

-Recruiters get resume access the day before the job fair, however since job seekers register right up to the day of the event, an updated database will be available the day after to include all candidates.
+Yes.
+Recruiters get resume access one week before the job fair, however recruiters are encouraged to check the database often since job seekers register right up to the day of the event.
 Recruiters get all registered job seeker data (profiles with resumes) in two forms, a spreadsheet and a searchable database.